Dr Wrik Mallik

 I am looking for enthusiastic PhD students for the following research projects:

 Future innovative configurations for commercial aviation and urban air mobility would likely be developed with flexible aircraft configurations like the Truss-braced Wing (TBW) or NASA Helios for maintenance and manoeuvrability.
-Such configurations will be highly flexible leading to complex fluid-structure interaction.
-The goal of this research project is to investigate how such flexible structures deform under various flying conditions and if we can control the deformed shape of such structures by adaptive morphing.
-The project can be separated into two major PhD sub-projects:
+Such configurations will be highly flexible, leading to complex fluid-structure interaction.
+The goal of this research project is to investigate how such flexible structures deform under various flying conditions (transonic flight conditions, atmospheric gusts) and whether we can control the deformed shape of such structures by adaptive morphing.

 The project title is indicative of the research activities.
 Please contact me directly to discuss available topics in the area.